 TypeScript is a syntactic sugar for JavaScript.
-TypeScript syntax is a superset of Ecmascript 5 (ES5) syntax.
+TypeScript syntax is a superset of ECMAScript 6 (ES6) syntax.
 Every JavaScript program is also a TypeScript program.
 The TypeScript compiler performs only file-local transformations on TypeScript programs and does not re-order variables declared in TypeScript.
 This leads to JavaScript output that closely matches the TypeScript input.
 TypeScript does not transform variable names, making tractable the direct debugging of emitted JavaScript.
 TypeScript optionally provides source maps, enabling source-level debugging.
 TypeScript tools typically emit JavaScript upon file save, preserving the test, edit, refresh cycle commonly used in JavaScript development.

-TypeScript syntax includes several proposed features of Ecmascript 6 (ES6), including classes and modules.
+TypeScript syntax includes all features of ECMAScript 6 (ES6), including classes and modules, and provides the ability to translate these features into ECMAScript 3 or 5 compliant code.

 Classes enable programmers to express common object-oriented patterns in a standard way, making features like inheritance more readable and interoperable.
 Modules enable programmers to organize their code into components while avoiding naming conflicts.
 The TypeScript compiler provides module code generation options that support either static or dynamic loading of module contents.